 Tobogganing and a rudimentary roller coaster resembling a mini subway car rolling back and forth were the first rides built for the amusement of guests.
 Then came restaurants and specialty shacks.

 Nathan’s is a famous hot dog joint established in 1916 by a Polish immigrant named Nathan Handwerker.
 He borrowed three hundred dollars from friends and sold hot dogs using his wife’s recipe for a nickel.
 I recall their fried shrimp served with tartar sauce.
-It tasted as if it had lemon added to it which made it refreshing and not heavy. *Al Capone was a Nathan’s junkie and ate it whenever he was in town.
+It tasted as if it had lemon added to it which made it refreshing and not heavy. *Al Capone was addicted to the food at Nathan’s and ate it whenever he was in town.

 The Wonder Wheel was built in 1920.
 I must admit that I love watching the Wonder Wheel but never have, and never will go on it.
 As amazing looking as it is, I just can’t be up that high for that long without wings and an engine.